Showing posts with label South-East-Asia. Show all posts

 The Pinnawala Elephant Orphanage is an Elephant conservation institute that not only rescues elephants but also helps in breeding and giving them a home.
 There is a small petting zoo as well.

-We booked our stay at Chaya Citadel in Kandy, which is now Cinnamon Citadel.
+We booked our stay at Chaya Citadel in Kandy, now Cinnamon Citadel.
 Again, a lovely resort by the Mahaweli Ganga River.
 There is a small stretch of forest area around and we could see herds of elephants from our room.

 A room with a view